bartongroup/RATS/README.md

 A full **tutorial vignette** is included in the package, explaining the input, output, commands and options.
-If you install the package from one of the binaries or through Bioconductor, the vignette should then also be available locally by calling:
+If you install the package either from a compiled source release or through Bioconductor, the vignette should be available locally by calling:

 `browseVignettes("rats")`

-If all else fails, you can view a static version of the tutorial [in the wiki](https://github.com/bartongroup/Rats/wiki).
+If this fails, you can view the vignette online directly [from its Github file](https://github.com/bartongroup/Rats/blob/master/vignettes/tutorial.md).
+A static version of the tutorial is also included [in the project wiki](https://github.com/bartongroup/Rats/wiki).

+We recommend studying the vignette before using `rats`.

 ### Dependencies